STEAM On Tour

 STEAM On Tour is an engaging exploration of art masterpieces that connects great art and artists to science, technology, engineering and mathematics (STEM).
 This art integration (known as STEAM) encourages students and teachers to connect technical and creative content.
 STEAM On Tour employs art as a purposeful pathway to STEM topics to make famous artwork real-world relevant for today’s students.

 Your On Tour Gallery includes 24 of the greatest works of art, reflecting significant periods and styles in the history of Western civilization.
 Each impressive print is custom-framed, high quality, and ready for display in your school.
-Each framed item is boxed securely and the Gallery is shipped directly to you from one of the world’s largest retailers of wall art.
+The collection will last decades.
+Think about how many students will pass by and take an interest in these famous works of art.
+These masterpieces will serve as a constant reminder to staff, students, parents, caregivers and visitors that your school values the visual arts.

 Dr. Ronny Green, the creator of STEAM On Tour, was improving schools long before school improvement became a thing.
 Ronny first conceived of tying great works of art to the curriculum as a school principal, some 35 years ago.
 Today Dr. Green is a Professor of Curriculum, Leadership and Technology, and has logged more than 700 visits to over 200 schools.
 During this time he noted the decline of art in schools and the growing emphasis on subject areas associated with STEM.